 In addition to this, urgent guidance will be provided to communities through village health teams to help reduce the spread of diseases such a COVID-19 and Rotavirus.

-Teso Development Trust: The rural water and sanitation improvement project
+Teso Development Trust (link to charity’s website, opens in a new window): The rural water and sanitation improvement project

 This project aims to improve access to safe, clean drinking water, and enhance existing hygiene and sanitation facilities in four rural villages in Kalakai sub-county, Uganda.